Skip to main content

 1. Confirm all volumes are online:

-1. Confirm the state of each network port is as it should be:
+1. Confirm the state of each network port is as expected:

 ::> network port show